 Step one: be chill.
 Like, really chill!

 Not the tropical kind of "don’t worry” on a cruise, but the kind that says “man, it’s nice and chilly out here, this is awesome”.
 We left our Wyoming home in the scorching 90 F weather to sail on hazy damp seas that took our breath away, in a good way.
-We had to pack for the high temps at home, the mid-range temps in Seattle, and the lower 50s on the ship.
+We had to pack for the high temperatures at home, the mid-range temperatures in Seattle, and the lower 50s on the ship.

 My kids are blissfully unaware of any temperatures anywhere, so if they got cold or hot, they just moved inside or outside.
 My mother was on her own for packing, and she seemed to fare just fine.
 It’s gonna be chilly, but it’s a good chill.
 It’s gonna rain, but it’s a nice rain.
 Just relax and bring enough clean underwear for each day.